 - NSW & VIC require all prize claims to be honoured, regardless of whether printing or other quality control errors have occurred.

 - In VIC, manual instant win promotions need to reference the maximum number of game cards printed.

-- The SA lottery department must be notified of the name and address of any instant win prize winner over $250 within 14 days of winning.
-It is therefore important to consider how you will capture these details in the entry mechanic.
+- You must provide winner’s details to the SA lottery department upon request, therefore it is therefore important to consider how you will capture these details in the entry mechanic.

 In addition to the above, it is a requirement for national promotions that all advertised prizes be given away.
 This can be done via a second chance draw, and therefore consideration must also be given to how entrants data is captured and how the second chance draw will be conducted.

 In some instances, a waiver can be submitted to avoid a second chance draw, however this depends on where the promotion is being conducted, the prize value and pool, and the entry mechanic.
 Please contact Plexus for assistance.

 For more information on instant win promotions, or assistance with drafting competitions terms, please contact the Plexus Promotion Wizard legal team.